 Make Building Connections Easier

 As bloggers, we like to add links back to our own posts/sites in comment sections as it’s an effective way to develop connections and drive traffic (as long as it’s not spammy, as outlined above).
 This form of cooperative promotion through genuine, valuable commentary should be encouraged; make sure the ability to include a name, email and site URL in the comments section is enabled.
+However; be aware that this comes with it’s own (negative) issue; broken links.
+You will have to regularly check and remove any web addresses that no longer work otherwise they can impact your SEO.

 Comments Should Add Value